First Auto Races at the Indianapolis Motor Speedway - August 1909

 This offers a poor quality image of Barney Oldfield, promoting his appearance at the Indianapolis Motor Speedway for the August 1909 race meet.

-This is an interesting article written by newspaperman Roland Mellett about his three laps around the Indianapolis Motor Speedway with Louis Chevrolet in his Buick.
-The article appeared on June 18, 1909.
+This is an interesting article written by newspaperman Roland Mellett about his three laps around the Indianapolis Motor Speedway with Louis Chevrolet in his

 This package contains articles that were published August 23, 1909.
 One describes the decision to withhold the Wheeler-Schebler Trophy for the Indianapolis Motor Speedway's marquee event of the meet because it was called off before its completion of 300 miles.
 This would be contested by the Jackson Automobile Company.
-Another article describes the emotional strain of a woman who was the fiance of Wilfred Bourque after he became the first driver to be killed at the Indianapolis Motor Speedway.

 This article - published August 17, 1909 - describes practice for the Indianapolis Motor Speedway race meet scheduled to begin August 19, 1909.

-This article ran the day before the race meet on August 17, 1909.
+This article ran the day before the first auto race race meet on August 17, 1909.
 It's a very interesting summary of how the new Indianapolis Motor Speedway was groomed for its first big events.
 Colorful language that helps you picture the setting including details such as three thousand hitching posts for horses.
 Also, good information on the work of the race teams.